seapagan/dev-portfolio-app/website/docs/settings/index.md

 // ...
 ```

+The `name` value will be used in the title of the page, and in the page header.

 Note that the `githubUsername` setting is an array, this is because you can
 specify multiple usernames.
 This is useful if you have multiple GitHub accounts.